ewa-zielinska/JIRA-bug-reports/README.md

 Link to the documentation: [link](https://faq-qa.m.goit.global/pl/components-and-functionality/header)

 Based on designed test cases I've prepared 9 bug reports.
 I've been using JIRA to create those bug reports.
-I've exported all 9 bug reports to bug_report.doc doc file and they can be download from this repository.
-I've also attached a few screenshots of bug reports directly from the JIRA for reference:
+I've exported all 9 bug reports to bug_report.doc file and they can be download from this repository.
+I've also attached a few screenshots of bug reports directly from JIRA for reference:
 ![br1](https://user-images.githubusercontent.com/131160264/232806372-087a7962-e14f-4469-8b49-e58b2a1cc27c.png)
 ![br2](https://user-images.githubusercontent.com/131160264/232806378-49b97c0c-4f63-4e53-918a-35ec776c6444.png)
 ![br3](https://user-images.githubusercontent.com/131160264/232806385-cbcaf010-98b9-4c56-b015-0a95105a2bbe.png)